NaviServer Programmable Web Server

 • For container types (object and array), the supplied value must be a triples list.
 The empty list represents an empty container.

-Setting a null value can be done using the sentinel __NS_JSON_NULL__, which stores a null leaf.
+Setting a null value can be done using ns_json null, or via a null value retrieved from triples, or via -type null.

 ## output: string